 Details

-On 2 March 2020, The Climate Leadership and Environmental Action for our Nation’s (CLEAN) Future Act, was introduced by US House Representative Frank Pallone, Jr. (NJ), US House Representative Paul Tonko (NY), and US House Representative Bobby L. Rush (IL).
-It was formed in the Energy and Commerce Committee as a result of the last two years' worth of hearings regarding to climate crisis.
+On March 2, 2020, The Climate Leadership and Environmental Action for our Nation’s (CLEAN) Future Act, was introduced by US House Representative Frank Pallone, Jr. (NJ), US House Representative Paul Tonko (NY), and US House Representative Bobby L. Rush (IL).
+It was formed in the Energy and Commerce Committee as a result of the last two years' worth of hearings regarding the climate crisis.
 [5]

 Footnotes